ATTron/Buffalo-Snes-xboxdrv/README.md

 # Buffalo-SNES-xboxdrv

-Buffalo Snes xboxdrv - script to map snes controller to work with steam using xboxdrv & evtest
+Buffalo Snes xboxdrv - script to map snes controller to work with steam using xboxdrv & evtest running in arch linux.

 # Usage